DDT - Distributed Debugging Tool

 You can read more about how to use X11 forwarding on other OS's here.
 There is also a section about X Forwarding in the DDT manual (section 3.12).

-2. You need to load any compilers you will use, as well as ddt itself.
-In this example, I use the PathScale OpenMPI compilers.
-Use module avail to see the possible compiler-versions and ddt-versions.
+You need to load any compilers you will use, as well as DDT itself.
+In this example, I use the compiler toolchain foss/2017a (GCC compilers, OpenMPI, various libraries).
+Use module avail to see the possible compiler toolchains.
+I use Forge DDT version 18.2.1.

-3. You need to compile your program with the debugging flags enabled (and preferrably with optimization turned off, as that can confuse the results).
-For a Fortran 90 MPI program, compiled with PathScale compilers, this is done like this:
+You need to compile your program with the debugging flags enabled (and preferrably with optimization turned off, as that can confuse the results).
+For a Fortran 90 MPI program, compiled with GCC compilers, this is done like this:

 $ mpif90 -g -O0 my_mpi_program.f90 -o my_mpi_program

-For a C OpenMP program, compiled with PathScale compilers, this is done like this:
+For a C OpenMP program, compiled with GCC compilers, this is done like this:

 For other debugging flags, or for different compilers, read the Compiler flag page.